-On review of the initial authorisation period • Improvement in ADEM symptoms including no new lesions on MRI and stabilised clinical course in comparison to pre-treatment levels On review of a continuing authorisation period Improvement in multiphasic acute disseminated encephalomyelitis (ADEM) symptoms, including no new lesions on MRI and stablised clinical course in comparison to previous review assessment ΔΝΓ A trial of weaning/cessation of Ig therapy is planned or a valid reason provided as to why a trial is not being planned or is contraindicated at this time Dose Monophasic ADEM unresponsive to corticosteroid therapy or where corticosteroids are contraindicated - Induction Dose (IVIg) Up to 2 g/kg in 2 to 5 divided doses.
-Up to two additional doses of 2g/kg may be given in severely affected patients who are not responding during maintenance dosing. - Follow-up Dose (IVIg) 1 g/kg followed by a second dose (if required) after 4 to 6 weeks for extended monophasic ADEM.
+On review of the initial authorisation period • Improvement in ADEM symptoms including no new lesions on MRI and stabilised clinical course in comparison to pre-treatment levels On review of a continuing authorisation period Improvement in multiphasic acute disseminated encephalomyelitis (ADEM) symptoms, including no new lesions on MRI and stablised clinical course in comparison to previous review assessment ΔNIC A trial of weaning/cessation of Ig therapy is planned or a valid reason provided as to why a trial is not being planned or is contraindicated at this time Dose Monophasic ADEM unresponsive to corticosteroid therapy or where corticosteroids are contraindicated - Induction Dose up to 2 g/kg in 2 to 5 divided doses. - Follow-up Dose 1 g/kg followed by a second dose (if required) after 4 to 6 weeks for extended monophasic ADEM.
 Up to three doses (induction plus up to two follow-up doses) may be used for extended monophasic ADEM.
 After three months, if symptoms persist, an alternative diagnosis or therapy should be considered.
 The aim should be to use the lowest dose possible that achieves the appropriate clinical outcome for each patient.
 Refer to the current product information sheet for further information on dose, administration and contraindications.
-Recurrent or multiphasic ADEM unresponsive to steroid therapy or where corticosteroid therapy has become intolerable or is contraindicated - Induction Dose (IVIg) 2 g/kg in 2 to 5 divided doses.
-Up to two additional doses of 2g/kg may be given in severely affected patients who are not responding during maintenance dosing. - Maintenance Dose (IVIg) 1 g/ kg 4-6 weekly.
+Recurrent or multiphasic ADEM unresponsive to steroid therapy or where corticosteroid therapy has become intolerable or is contraindicated - Induction Dose 2 g/kg in 2 to 5 divided doses. - Maintenance Dose 1 g/ kg 4-6 weekly.

 The aim should be to use the lowest dose possible that achieves the appropriate clinical outcome for each patient.
 Refer to the current product information sheet for further information on dose, administration and contraindications.
-Relapse of patients with recurrent or multiphasic ADEM within six months of commencement of trial off immunoglobulin therapy - Induction Dose (IVIg) Up to 2 g/kg in 2-5 divided doses.
-Up to two additional doses of 2g/kg may be given in severely affected patients who are not responding during maintenance dosing. - Maintenance Dose (IVIg) 1 g/kg, 4-6 weekly.
+Relapse of patients with recurrent or multiphasic ADEM within six months of commencement of trial off immunoglobulin therapy - Induction Dose Up to 2 g/kg in 2-5 divided doses. - Maintenance Dose 1 g/kg, 4-6 weekly.